MasterFocus/AutoHotkey/README.md

 # My AutoHotkey Stuff

-This is where I'll keep my AHK libraries, functions, templates, code snippets...
+This is where I'll keep my AHK libraries, functions, templates, code snippets, etc.

 Make sure you read the **LICENSE** file if you think about using any code located here.